The following table outlines degree requirements for each of the MEng, MASc and PhD programs.

 ** There is no explicit course requirement for the PhD, but students will normally be asked by their supervisory committee to take 2-4 courses to establish suitable breadth in their area of specialization and to make up any deficiencies in their background.
 PhD students are required to demonstrate substantial equivalence to the BME MASc program in their previous work.

 *** BMEG 598 incorporates both the monthly Grand Rounds public seminars and the annual Biomedical Engineering Workshop (conference).
-Students are required to attend all BME Grand Round Seminars and Workshops during the duration of their program.
+Students are required to remain registered for and attend all BME Grand Round Seminars and Workshops during the duration of their program.
 Pass or Fail standing is awarded based on the attendance and final standing or credits for the course will not be given until the program completion.

 † Prior to 2013, students had the option of receiving credit for both BMEG 410 and BMEG 550 by enrolling in the two-term, 6-credit course, BMEG 530, which incorporated both 410 and 550 and added an additional graduate-level project during the anatomy term.
 BMEG 530 was discontinued in 2013; students should now register directly in BMEG 510 (Anatomy and Physiology with Applications to Biomedical Devices) and BMEG 550.